The Rosette Sword Plant Care Guide – Echinodorus Parviflorus

 4. Rosette sword can be grown in a low-tech tank if desired, although adding CO2 is optimal.

-Question: How do I grow a large, healthy Rosette Sword in my aquarium?
+How to grow a large, healthy Rosette Sword in your aquarium

-Tank size: I would recommend at least a 30 gallon tank.
+I would recommend at least a 30 gallon tank.
 A smaller tank as is often recommened is just not going to show off this beautiful plant to the fullest.
+Oh, by the way make sure the tank is heavily planted.

-Lighting: Rosettes, like other sword plants will need lots of light.
-For my sword plants I have two very bright led light strips that are on for about 12 hours per day.
+Rosettes, like other sword plants will need lots of light.
+For my sword plants I have two very bright led light strips that are on for about 6 hours per day.

 Plant the roots in your substrate.
 Don’t plant the green part of the plant as it may rot.
 This plant can be grown in a low-tech tank, but grows best with pressurized CO2 and 12 hours of bright light.
 You’ll need an (expensive) UV sterilizer to help keep algae in check.